Learn to Dance/Dance to learn

 Dancers and choreographers have numerous opportunities to participate in public performances.
 All Muhlenberg students may audition for concerts and ensembles.

 Mainstage: The Department's Mainstage season includes three dance concerts annually: two student-choreographed concerts and the Master Choreographers concert, featuring the work of nationally and internationally acclaimed faculty and guest artists.
-Each student-choreographed concert features the work of ten to twelve choreographers, and 30 to 50 dancers perform in each of the three concerts.
+The Department also produces two student-choreographed Dance Gallery performances each season.
+Each student-choreographed concert features the work of eight to twelve choreographers, and 30 to 50 dancers perform in each of the five concerts.

 Informal Concerts: In addition, the student-run Muhlenberg Dance Association presents a series of Informal Concerts each semester, showcasing student performance and choreography.
 These concerts are the entry-level performances for both choreographers and dancers.